CloudLabs-Samples/EduLabs/DevOps/Kubernetes/HOL-step-by-step3.md

    ![](./media/minikube-ex3-01.png)

 1. Run the following command to find out the port that was opened externally.
-We will run the **Describe service** command to find the port.
+We will run the **describe service** command to find the port.

    ```
    kubectl describe services/nginx